allegheny-computer-science-310-s2020/class_activities/a12_A*/README.md

 a particular state.
 Together, the initial state, actions, and transition model implicitly define the state space of the problem -- the set of all states reachable from the initial state by any sequence of actions.
 - _Goal test_: determines whether a given state is a goal state.
--_A path cost_: the function that assigns a numeric cost to each path.
+- _A path cost_: the function that assigns a numeric cost to each path.
 The problem-solving agent chooses a cost function that reflects its own performance measure.

 For example, in the vacuum cleaning example we discussed during week 2, shown below, these components are defined as:

-![vacuum][vacuum.pdf]
+![vacuum cleaner example][vacuum.png]

 - States: The state is determined by both the agent location and the dirt locations.
 The agent is in one of two locations, each of which might or might not contain dirt.
 Thus,